bmbmbmbmbmbm/ping-gallery/README.md

 # ping-gallery

 Tech assessment for Ping Identity.
+Made within the span of 4 hours.
+Simple image server with gui.

 ## Building/Running the Software